BernardMUNYANDAMUTSA/RSSB_BE_ENGINEER_CHALLEGE/README.md

 7. Once the new back-end solution is live, continue to monitor and optimize its performance and stability, and iterate on the codebase as needed to address any issues or add new features.

+Strategy or plan needs to show what needs to happen from day 1 until go-live of the pilot system.

+1. Project Initiation:

+Define the project's objectives, scope, and goals.
+Appoint a project manager and assemble the project team.
+Establish clear communication channels and reporting structures.
+2. Requirements Gathering:

+Identify and document the specific requirements for the pilot system.
+Engage stakeholders to ensure their input and needs are considered.
+3.System Selection and Design:

+Choose the appropriate system or technology for the pilot.
+Design the system architecture and user interface based on the gathered requirements.

+4. Development and Testing:

+Develop the pilot system according to the design.
+Conduct rigorous testing to identify and fix any issues or bugs.
+Ensure data security and compliance with relevant regulations.

+5. User Training:

+Train end-users and administrators on how to use the pilot system.
+Provide training materials and user guides.

+6. Data Migration:

+If applicable, migrate data from the old system to the pilot system.
+Verify data integrity and consistency.

+7. Pilot Implementation:

+Roll out the pilot system to a limited group of users or within a specific department.
+Monitor its performance and gather feedback from users.

+8. Feedback and Iteration:

+Collect feedback from pilot users regarding system functionality and usability.
+Use this feedback to make necessary improvements and iterations to the system.

+9. Documentation and Standard Operating Procedures:

+Document all system configurations, processes, and procedures.
+Create standard operating procedures (SOPs) for system usage and maintenance.

+10. Change Management:

+Develop a change management plan to address any organizational or process changes resulting from the new system.
+Communicate changes to all relevant stakeholders.

+11. Performance Testing and Optimization:

+Conduct performance testing to ensure the system can handle anticipated loads.
+Optimize the system for performance and scalability as needed.

+12. User Acceptance Testing:

+Conduct user acceptance testing with a broader user group to validate that the system meets their needs.

+13. Deployment Planning:

+Plan the deployment process, including timing, user access, and contingency measures.
+Ensure that the necessary infrastructure is in place for the go-live.

+14. Go-Live Preparation:

+Finalize all system configurations.
+Prepare a rollback plan in case issues arise during go-live.
+Notify all relevant parties about the upcoming go-live date.

+15. Go-Live:

+Deploy the pilot system to all intended users.
+Monitor the system closely during the initial days to address any issues promptly.

+16. Post-Go-Live Support:

+Provide continuous support and assistance to users.
+Monitor system performance and address any issues that arise.

+17. Evaluation and Feedback:

+Collect feedback from users and stakeholders post-go-live.
+Evaluate the success of the pilot system in meeting its objectives.

+18. Documentation and Knowledge Transfer:

+Update all documentation and knowledge bases with any post-go-live changes.
+Ensure knowledge transfer to relevant teams for ongoing maintenance.

+19. Project Closure:

+Complete any outstanding project documentation.
+Conduct a project review and identify lessons learned for future implementations.